 You’ve probably heard the term “whey protein,” but what is it exactly?
 Whey protein is a protein powder that is used to help build muscle, but it is separated into two different types: whey protein and whey isolate.

-Protein powder provides health benefits that can help in everyday life from body building to supporting muscle growth after gastric bypass or weight loss surgery.
+In accordance with a health article on HealthCanal, protein powder provides health benefits that can help in everyday life from body building to supporting muscle growth after gastric bypass or weight loss surgery.
 However, if you want to build muscle you will need to know the difference between whey protein and whey isolate to ensure you are using the correct type of protein powder.

 Today we will be discussing whey protein v’s whey isolate to help you decide which protein powder is best for you.

 *I use affiliate links in this post.
 If you buy anything from my links I will earn a small commission*

 So what is the difference between Whey Protein and Whey Isolate?

 Whey protein is a milk-derived food product that has been processed to isolate the proteins.
 The whey proteins are then used in supplements or other products as an ingredient.
 For example a ready made protein shake.